openshift/machine-config-operator/test/kcli/README.md

 ## Run a sample VM

-To inspect virtual machines manually, run the following `kcli` commands:
+To create and destroy a test environment using a virtual machine, run the following `kcli` commands:

 ```sh
 kcli create plan -f plans/single-nic.yml